Vilijan/ASABidding/README.md

    - *Interaction service* - This service performs the bidding action in the application.
 The bidding action represents an [Atomic Transfer](https://developer.algorand.org/docs/features/atomic_transfers/) of 4 transactions that will be described in more details later in this tutorial.
 3. **App Utilities** - this is the simples component that handles the developer's credentials and the Algorand Network transactions.
 We won't describe in more details this component because it is common for most projects.
 This component has 2 sub-components as well:
    - *Credentials* - Handles the developer's credentials and provides us with a client through which we can interact with the network.
 I followed this [tutorial](https://developer.algorand.org/tutorials/creating-python-transaction-purestake-api/) in order to setup my client using the PureStake API.
-   - *Blockchain* - Contains functions that encapsulate and execute basic blockchain transactions on the Algorand Network such as: Payments, AssetTransfer, ApplicationCalls and etc. Those transactions are well described in the [Algorand Developer Documentation](https://developer.algorand.org/docs/).
+   - *Blockchain* - Contains functions that encapsulate and execute basic blockchain transactions on the Algorand Network such as: Payments, AssetTransfer, ApplicationCalls, etc. Those transactions are well described in the [Algorand Developer Documentation](https://developer.algorand.org/docs/).

 ## PyTeal Components